About

 Natasha Hund (she/her)

-Tash is a play specialist, holistic counsellor, cuddle professional and labyrinth facilitator.
-Tash has worked for over 20 years in educational, community, and healthcare settings working in the public healthcare service and local council.
-Her professional roles have included working as a child life therapist (former title educational play therapist), parenting support & supported playgroup facilitator, kindergarten assistant, professional development provider and workshop facilitator.
+Tash is a play specialist, holistic counsellor, and group facilitator.
+Tash has worked for over 20 years in allied health and local council with professional roles including child life therapist, supported playgroup facilitator, parent educator, professional development provider and workshop facilitator.
 She has even been a professional storytelling fairy!

 Current Working With Children Check